ereynolds123/beginning/README.md

-# portolio
+# Portfolio
-Emily Reynolds Web Development Portfolio

 This is my web development portfolio.
 Please check out my website emilyreynoldsdesigns.com

-You can see examples of my websites at: burlingtontenantsunion.com.
+You can see examples of my websites at: burlingtontenantsunion.com

 Please see the repositories for code.